 Everyone is welcome at Good News Community Church.

-Because the town’s ordinance regulates signs based on their content, resulting in disfavored treatment of the church’s signs, the ordinance is unconstitutional.
-Church Pastor Clyde Reed filed a lawsuit challenging the town’s discriminatory ordinance, but the Ninth Circuit ruled in the town’s favor, deeming political and ideological speech more valuable than the church’s religious speech.
+Represented by the Alliance Defending Freedom, Church Pastor Clyde Reed sued challenging the town’s discriminatory ordinance, but the Ninth Circuit ruled in the town’s favor, deeming political and ideological speech more valuable than the church’s religious speech.

-On June 18, 2015, the Supreme Court ruled 9-0 in favor of Pastor Reed of Good News Community Church.
-The Court agreed with Becket’s argument that such discriminatory treatment is a violation of First Amendment rights and ruled that Gilbert’s sign ordinance violated the First Amendment because it showed no reason to justify discriminating against a house of worship’s speech.
-This landmark ruling means that the government must treat religious speech the same as political speech.
-Cities can’t treat churches as second-class citizens.
+In June 2015, the Supreme Court ruled unanimously 9-0 in favor of Pastor Reed of Good News Community Church.
+The Court agreed with Becket’s argument, ruling that Gilbert’s sign ordinance violated the First Amendment because it showed no reason to justify discriminating against a church’s speech.
+This landmark ruling means that the government must treat religious speech the same as political speech and cities can’t treat churches as second-class citizens.